Full Eye Exam

 - Screening for glaucoma, including testing pressure inside the eye, looking inside the eye at the retina and optic nerve, as well as performing peripheral vision tests.

 - Additional testing may be needed based on the results of the previous tests to confirm or rule out possible problems, to clarify uncertain findings, or to provide a more in depth assessment.
 These can include, but are not limited to tests such as retinal photography, gonioscopy, corneal pachymetry, optic nerve or macular scans (OCT, GDx, HRT), ultrasound, contrast sensitivity, automated visual field testing.

 - All of the test results are used in the final analysis to determine the appropriate prescription lenses to treat refractive and visual problems, to develop a program of eye training exercises, or to recommend medical or surgical treatment.

 - Recommendations for future eye care can be made based on the history of eye health and the results of the examination.

-- The final analysis of the eye exam includes a Doctor of ophthalmologist’s professional knowledge, experience and judgment.
+- The final analysis of the eye exam includes a Doctor of Optometry’s professional knowledge, experience and judgment.